julianladisch/paia-wiki/Confirmations.md

     * a non-empty list of ids selected from possible options (`option.id`) if `multiple` is set to `true` for this confirmation type
     * the value `true` if the option has at least one default value (`option.default`).

+    A PAIA server SHOULD ignore all unknown or additional confirmation types and all unknown option ids in a confirmation response.

 ## examples

 Confirmation request, sent by the server.
 Server MUST always send all confirmations, even if some of them have already been confirmed by the client: